McTavishLab/extensiphy/README.md

-Assembles  homologous locus, if possible, using closest match as reference, calls consensus, adds to alignment using PaPara, and places in the tree using EPA in RAxML.
+Assembles  homologous locus, if possible, using closest match as reference, calls consensus, adds to existing alignment, and places in the tree using EPA in RAxML.

 Example run:

-    ./map_to_align.sh -a example.aln -t tree.tre -p SRR610374
+    ./map_to_align.sh -a example.aln -t tree.tre -p SRR610374_1.fastq -e SRR610374_2.fastq

 NOTE: This example requires downloading SRR610374_1.fastq and SRR610374_2.fastq from
 http://www.ebi.ac.uk/ena/data/view/SRR610374&display=html